 Together, we will identify problematic communication patterns within your relationship, understand how these maladaptive communication patterns contribute to current problems, and learn ways to develop healthier and more effective methods of communication.

 Every family is unique in both its strengths and challenges.
 Family therapy is based on the premise that each family member has a significant impact on the family as a whole and a broad understanding of the whole family is needed to help an individual family member.

 Family therapy can help family members gain an understanding of how their family functions and learn ways to manage strong emotions and resolve conflicts that may arise.
 Family therapy also aims to build the strength of both individual family members as well as the family as a whole.

 Your Journey Starts Here

-I offer complimentary 10-minute phone consultations.
-I am currently accepting new patients.
+We offer complimentary 10-minute phone consultations.
+We are currently accepting new patients.

-Please contact me directly to discuss fees and scheduling.
+Please contact us directly to discuss fees and scheduling.